 Supply chain managers must oversee the import or creation of raw materials to be used by the company.
 They must be able to track the materials as they are combined, shaped, and altered to form new products.
 They must be able to monitor these items all throughout the product development process in order to ensure that adequate supplies are on hand.
 Lastly, they must develop a delivery system that will ensure maximum product creation and optimal shipments to customers or other manufacturers for further use.

-Typically, the manager also needs to be well versed in process management and development to have an adequate understanding of how the company functions.
+Typically, the supply chain manager also needs to be well-versed in process management and development to have an adequate understanding of how the company functions.
 Ideally, the manager will be able to bring in fresh ideas that allow the company to deliver its products at higher quantities or at a faster rate to the market.
-These ideas might be as simple as reallocating employees within certain areas to bringing in advanced technology to do a better job of tracking hundreds or even thousands of materials and parts.
+These ideas might be as simple as reallocating employees within certain areas, to bringing in advanced technology so as to do a better job of tracking hundreds or even thousands of materials and parts.

 What is the workplace of a Supply Chain Manager like?

-The typical business setting for supply a chain manager is an office environment in which the manager can oversee and analyze the day-to-day activities of the company.
-Managers may be located in a complete business office, with other offices and cubes, or they may be situated just off a manufacturing or engineering floor.
-They will need to maintain close proximity to the production or manufacturing areas that they oversee.
+The typical business setting for a supply chain manager is an office environment, in which the manager can oversee and analyze the day-to-day activities of the company.
+Managers may be located in a business setting, with other offices and cubicles, or they may be situated just off a manufacturing or engineering floor.
+They typically need to maintain close proximity to the production or manufacturing areas that they oversee.

-Supply chain managers may be called upon to travel often to remote manufacturing sites if it they work for a company that has production floors in multiple locales.
-Furthermore, they may need to visit new vendors or partners to find new means of production or management, whether that means finding new sources of raw materials, developing new production floors, or engaging new manufacturers who can further work with finished products.
+Supply chain managers may be called upon to travel to other manufacturing sites if it they work for a company that has multiple locales.
+They may also need to visit new vendors or partners to find new means of production or management, whether that means finding new sources of raw materials, developing new production floors, or engaging new manufacturers who can further work with finished products.